-Article II contains the Treaty's major obligations with respect to the treatment of covered investments.
-Paragraph 1 generally ensures the better of national or MFN treatment in both the entry and post-entry phases of investment.
+Article II contains the Treaty's major obligations with respect to the treatment of covered instruments.

+Paragraph 1 generally ensure the better of national or MFN treatment in both the entry and post-entry phases of investment.
 It thus prohibits, outside of exceptions listed in the Annex, "screening" on the basis of nationality during the investment process, as well as nationality-based post-establishment measures.
 For purposes of the Treaty, "national treatment" means treatment no less favorable than that which a Party accords, in like situations, to investments in its territory of its own nationals or companies.
 For purposes of the Treaty, "MFN treatment" means treatment no less favorable than that which a Party accords, in like situations, to investments in its territory of nationals or companies of a third country.
-"National and MFN treatment" is defined as whichever of national treatment of MFN treatment is the most favorable.
-Paragraph 1 explicitly states that the national and MFN treatment obligation will extend to state enterprises in their sale of goods and services.
+The Treaty obliges each Party to provide whichever of national treatment or MFN treatment is the most favorable.
+This is defined by the Treaty as "national and MFN treatment."
+Paragraph 1 explicitly states that the national and MFN treatment obligation will extend to state enterprises in their provision of goods and services to covered investment.

-Paragraph 2 states that the Parties may adopt or maintain exceptions to the national and MFN treatment standard with respect to the sectors or matters specified in the Annex.
-In principle, further restrictive measures are permitted in each sector.
-The careful phrasing and narrow drafting of these exceptions is therefore important.
+Paragraph 2 states that each Party may adopt or maintain exceptions to the national and MFN treatment standard with respect to the sectors or matters specified in the Annex.
+Further restrictive measures are permitted in each sector.
 (The specific exceptions are discussed in the section entitled "Annex" below.)
-In the Annex, Parties may take exceptions only to the obligation to provide national and MFN treatment; there are no sectoral exceptions to the rest of the Treaty's obligations.
-Finally, in adopting any exception under this provision, a Party may not require the divestment of a preexisting covered investment.
+In the Annex, Parties may take exceptions only to the obligation to provide national and MFN treatment; there are not sectoral exceptions to the rest of the Treaty's obligations.
+Finally, in adopting any exception under this provision, a Party may not require the divestment of a pre-existing covered investment.

-Paragraph 2 also states that a Party is not required to extend to covered investments national or MFN treatment with respect to procedures provided for in multilateral agreements concluded under the auspices of the World Intellectual Property Organization relating to the acquisition of maintenance of intellectual property rights.
-This provision clarifies that certain procedural preferences granted under existing conventions such as the Patent Cooperation Treaty fall outside the BIT.
-This exception parallels one in the Uruguay Round's Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement and the North American Free Trade Agreement (NAFTA).
-This provision complements the more specific IPR-related provisions contained in the United States-Uzbekistan Bilateral Trade Agreement.
+Paragraph 2 also states that a Party is not required to extend to covered investments national and MFN treatment with respect to procedures provided for in multilateral agreements concluded under the auspices of the World Intellectual Property Organization relating to the acquisition or maintenance of intellectual property rights.
+This provision clarifies that certain procedural preferences granted under intellectual property conventions, such as the Patent Cooperation Treaty, fall outside the BIT.
+This exception parallels those in the Uruguay Round's Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and the North American Free Trade Agreement (NAFTA).

 Paragraph 3 sets out a minimum standard of treatment based on standards found in customary international law.
-The obligations to accord "fair and equitable treatment" and "full protection and security" are explicitly cited, as is the Parties' obligation not to impair, through unreasonable and discriminary means, the management, conduct, operation, and sale or other disposition of covered investments.
-The general reference to international law also implicitly incorporates other fundamental rules of international law: for example, that sovereignty may not be grounds for unilateral revocation or amendment of a Party's obligations to investors and investments (especially contracts), and that an investor is entitled to have any expropriation done in accordance with previous undertakings of a Party.
+The obligations to accord "fair and equitable treatment" and "full protection and security" are explicitly cited, as is each Party's obligation not to impair, through unreasonable and discriminatory means, the management, conduct, operation, and sale or other disposition of covered investments.
+The general reference to international law also implicitly incorporates other fundamental rules of customary international law regarding the treatment of foreign investment.
+However, this provision does not incorporate obligations based on other international agreements.